View Current

 Management and Mitigation of Liquidity Risk

-(6) Treasury, via planning processes including budget, forecast and the long-term financial plan, will consider numerous events that may affect cash flow of the Group and/or put pressure on liquidity.
+(6) Treasury, via planning processes including budget, forecast and the Financial Plan, will consider numerous events that may affect cash flow of the Group and/or put pressure on liquidity.

 (7) Fortnightly cash flow projections, including a minimum of thirteen weeks forecast and the details of borrowings and term deposits, will be provided to the Chief Financial Officer.